UBC-DSCI/introduction-to-datascience/README.md

 > You can use this docker container to edit the files without RStudio using either vim or emacs.
 This can be done via:
 >
 > ```
-> docker-compose run rstudio bash
+> docker-compose run --rm rstudio bash
 > ```
 >
 > or via: